ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Scavenge Steel

-When killed, enemies drop an armour bonus worth 2% of their max health.
-Level increases the amount of armour dropped.
+Killing an enemy drops an armour bonus worth 2 points per level (×10 for boss kills).
+This is capped at 100, raised to 200 at level 2.

 ### Thorns